CENTRAL CHAMBER CHORALE

 The Central Chamber Chorale was organized in 1971 by Dr. Jerry Schroeder, music instructor at the

 University of Wisconsin-Marshfield/Wood County (now University of Wisconsin-Stevens Point at Marshfield).
 A small, core group of Marshfield and Wisconsin Rapids singers performed the first concert.
 Other central Wisconsin residents from Medford, Curtiss, Auburndale, Spencer, Stratford, Neillsville, Pittsville, Owen and Loyal have subsequently joined the Chorale at various times.
-The current director, Hana Worsham, is the ninth since the group’s inception.
+The current director, Elizabeth Dahlby, is the 10th since the group’s inception.

 The Central Chamber Chorale presents major choral literature, sacred and secular, accompanied and